 Callendar House and Park is another excellent place for the whole family, with plenty to keep the kids entertained.

-Opposite the chateau is part of the Antonine Wall, a ridge and ditch system about 3 metres high crossing the parkland.
+Opposite the chateau is part of the Antonine Wall, a ridge-and-ditch system approximately 3 metres high that crosses the parkland.
 When the Romans built the wall, it stretched from the Forth to the Clyde.
 Although there are many places along this stretch of the country, I think this one is the best and most accessible for everyone.

-There are 500 acres of grounds to wander around, with a pond and a playground for the kids to enjoy.
-You could enjoy a picnic to end your day exploring.
-This is a great place for the whole family to have fun in.
+There are 500 acres of grounds to explore, featuring a pond and a playground for the kids.
+You could have a picnic to end your day exploring.
+This is an excellent place for the whole family to have a great time.

 Hours